electric-cloud/electriccommander/CommanderREST/jquery/README.txt

 Notes
 _____

-For complete history/info on this stuff see here: https://electric-cloud.jiveon.com/external/1301

 Just a note, the web server that you are running this against needs to have CORS configured for either all origins or from the origin where this page will be run from.